 - Plaintiff: A person, group or organization pursuing a civil lawsuit.

 - Preponderance of Evidence: Shown in civil cases where a jury or judge does not need to be entirely sure that negligence or another tort occurred.
-They must only believe that, based on the evidence available, it is more likely to be true than not.
+They must only believe that, based on the evidence available, it is more likely to be true than not in a personal injury lawsuit.

 - Settlement: The agreed-upon sum of money paid by the defendant as compensation for the plaintiff’s damages.
 By agreeing to pursue a settlement, the defendant can often avoid a court trial.